mantassteckis/zenv-1/docs/API_PLAN.md

 ### Action Items:

 1.  **Implement Rate Limiting on Critical Endpoints.**
-    *   **Instruction:** Add rate limiting to sensitive or expensive endpoints, especially `generateAITest` and authentication endpoints.
+    *   **Instruction:** Add rate limiting to sensitive or expensive endpoints, especially `generateAiTest` and authentication endpoints.
     *   **Implementation Guidance:**
         *   For Firebase Cloud Functions, your agent should investigate using the **"Fixed-rate limiting" Firebase Extension**.
 This is a pre-built solution that can be configured to limit invocations per user per time interval.
         *   For Next.js API Routes hosted on Vercel, your agent can use a library like `rate-limiter-flexible` combined with a Redis store (like Vercel KV) to track request counts per IP or user ID.